joshburgess/redux-most/README.md

 ### Why `redux-most` or `redux-observable` over `redux-saga`?

-`redux-saga` is great.
+`redux-saga` is nice.
 It's a sophisticated approach to handling asynchronous actions with Redux and can handle very complicated tasks with ease.
 However, due to generators being pull-based, it is much more imperative in nature.
 I simply prefer the more declarative style of push-based streams & reactive